google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 6. Psychosis May Be Triggered By Stress Or Substance Use, While Schizophrenia Has A Gradual Onset

 The origins and development of psychosis and schizophrenia represent another crucial distinction between these two conditions.
 This difference not only affects how these conditions manifest but also influences approaches to prevention, early intervention, and treatment.
+For a more detailed overview, see the real causes of psychosis.

 Psychosis, in many cases, can be traced back to specific triggers or precipitating factors.
 It’s like a sudden storm that erupts due to particular atmospheric conditions.
 Some common triggers for psychotic episodes include:

 1. Extreme Stress: Severe life stressors, such as the death of a loved one, job loss, or traumatic experiences, can sometimes trigger psychotic episodes in vulnerable individuals.
 The mind, overwhelmed by stress, may temporarily lose its grip on reality.
+Learn more about early warning signs of psychosis to help identify potential triggers early.

 2. Substance Use: Certain drugs, particularly hallucinogens and stimulants, can induce psychotic symptoms.
 Even cannabis, often perceived as relatively harmless, has been linked to increased risk of psychosis in some individuals.
 Alcohol withdrawal can also lead to a specific form of psychosis known as delirium tremens.